Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 Rent in the Algarve gets more expensive in summer because of tourism

 The prices for real estate vary depending on tourists’ demand and how far it is from urban areas.
 You’ll have a great time in Portimão and Albufeira if you value more privacy.
-The table below shows average rental prices per 50 m² in the most popular regions for expats:
+The table below shows average rental prices per 50 m² in the most popular regions for expats, but rent is cheaper if you want to live a simpler life.

 RegionRent (per 50 m²)

-The prices of rent were taken from the Idealista real estate website in April 2022.
+The prices of rent were taken from the Idealista real estate website (as of April 2023).

 The average price of purchasing real estate properties